cockpit-project/cockpit/doc/protocol.md

 this payload type:

  * "unix": Open a channel with the given unix socket.
- * "spawn": Spawn a process and connect standard input and standard output to the channel.
-Should be an array of strings which is the process file path and arguments.
- * "environ": If "spawn" is set, then this is the environment for the new spawned process.
-If unset, then the environment is inherited from the cockpit-bridge.
- * "pty": If "spawn" is set, then execute the command as a terminal pty.
  * "batch": Batches data coming from the stream in blocks of at least this size.
 This is not a guarantee.
 After a short timeout the data will be sent even if the data doesn't match the batch size.
 Defaults to zero.
+ * "spawn": Spawn a process and connect standard input and standard output to the channel.
+Should be an array of strings which is the process file path and arguments.

 You can't specify both "unix" and "spawn" together.
+When "spawn" is set the following options can be specified:

+ * "directory": The directory to spawn the process in.
+ * "environ": This is the environment for the new spawned process.
+If unset, then the environment is inherited from the cockpit-bridge.
+ * "pty": Execute the command as a terminal pty.

 Problem codes
 -------------